Vikas-Tangudu/Analysing-xml-data-in-real-time/README.md

 # Real-Time Semiconductor Data Processing

 ## Problem Statement
-In a semiconductor manufacturing facility, products move along an assembly line with 7 machines.
-Each machine produces a **1 GB XML log file** for every product.
-A new product arrives at the next machine every **15 seconds**.
+In a semiconductor manufacturing facility, products move along an assembly line with various machines.
+Each machine produces a **~1 GB XML log file** for every scan.
+Then in **15 seconds** the batch of products move to the next machine.

 The challenge is to process these large XML files and provide **key metrics** to the next machine **within this 15-second window**.

 ---

 ## Constraints & Key Challenges
-- **Low Latency:** Must process each 1 GB file within **15 seconds**.
+- **Low Latency:** Must process each ~1 GB file within **15 seconds**.
 - **High Volume:** Up to **200 files/hour per machine**.
 - **Large File Size:** Traditional XML parsers (e.g., DOM) are too slow and memory-intensive.
 - **Low-Latency Architecture:** Requires a **streaming, in-memory approach**.
 Can run **on-premise or in specialized cloud setups**.